Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Detailed stellar and binary evolution

-Various interactions of a helium star with its companion NS for different initial-parameter configurations are presented in Figure \ref{fig:MassTransferCase_Supplement}.
+Various interactions of a helium star with its companion NS for different initial-parameter configurations are presented in \ref{fig:MassTransferCase_Supplement}.
 For binaries in very tight orbits (e.g., $P_{\rm{orb,i}}\lesssim0.06\,{\rm{d}}$), the helium star overflows its Roche lobe through the first Lagrangian point ($L_1$).
-In a slightly wider orbit ($0.06\,{\rm{d}}\lesssim P_{\rm{orb,i}}\lesssim0.2\,{\rm{d}}$), mass transfer is expected to occur during core-helium burning phase (i.e., Case BA mass transfer).
-More massive helium stars tend to overflow their second Lagrangian points ($L_2$), while for low-mass helium stars the mass transfer is dynamically unstable, leading to binary merge.
-For systems with lower-mass ($\lesssim10.0 M_{\odot}$) helium stars and initially short orbits, binary systems will go through Case BB (yellow triangles) or Case BC (green diamonds) mass transfer phase, while no mass transfer phase is expected for more massive helium stars in much wider orbits.
+In a slightly wider orbit ($0.06\,{\rm{d}}\lesssim P_{\rm{orb,i}}\lesssim0.2\,{\rm{d}}$), {the binary systems are expected to undergo Case BA mass transfer.} More massive helium stars tend to overflow their second Lagrangian points ($L_2$), while for low-mass helium stars the mass transfer is dynamically unstable, leading to binary merge.
+For systems with lower-mass ($\lesssim10.0\,M_{\odot}$) helium stars and initially short orbits, binary systems will go through Case BB (green circles) or Case BC (yellow circles) mass transfer phase, while no mass transfer phase is expected for more massive helium stars in much wider orbits.

+{In this work, we explore the detailed evolution of naked helium stars, assuming no residual hydrogen remains from the CEE or SMT phases.
+However, some numerical simulations suggest that the hydrogen-rich envelope of expanding stars may not be fully removed during the CEE and SMT phases, especially for stars at low metallicity\cite{Ivanova2011,Gotberg2020,Ivanova2020,Klencki2022,VignaGomez2022}.
+Compared to naked helium star models, the residual hydrogen-envelope may enhance the parameter space of Case BB/BC\cite{laplace2020} or even lead to a prolonged case BA in wider binaries with periods $>1\,{\rm d}$\cite{Klencki2022}.
+The newborn magnetar formed from helium stars with a hydrogen envelope can have a lower initial rotational energy relative to the one formed from a naked helium star, as the hydrogen envelope can carry a certain amount of AM within the star when it is lost. }